Characters: Iron Man Films

 - Pet the Dog: In his only displays of kindness, he shows he likes cockatoos, even the one Hammer gets him in place of Vanko's own back in Russia.

 - The Quiet One: Vanko is notably very quiet, especially when compared with Tony or Justin.
-In several of his most prominient scenes, Vanko says barely anything at all; most notably, during the climax, his only words are a simple "You lose," to Tony.
+In several of his most prominient scenes, Vanko says barely anything at all; during the climax, his only words are "Good to be back" and "You lose."

 - Renegade Russian: Tried selling Soviet nuclear fuel on the black market at one point.

-- Revenge Before Reason: Why he's not using his technology for practical purposes.
+- Revenge Before Reason: Why he's not using his technology for practical purposes; he only wants revenge.

 - Sins of Our Fathers: Tony's, specifically.